thebkv/bkv/MSR/01_GEN/01_GEN_01_MSR.md

 Under **Minimum Sufficient Role (MSR)**, Genesis 01 functions as the **foundational ordering sequence of consciousness itself**.
 It establishes how *form*, *distinction*, *authority*, and *rest* emerge from undifferentiated potential.

-MSR compliments the traditional reading, and supports deep study and learning.
-It cannot propose to be any kind of alternative to the inerrent Holy Bible.
-Recommended practice is to first read the actual Bible chapter, and then read the MSR to help internalize the message.
+The MSR model describes the process by which consciousness becomes ordered through alignment with Source.
+MSR reads texts by function, not metaphysics.

 Nothing in this chapter requires:
 - modern cosmology
 - scientific harmonization
 - mythological inflation

+Crucially, MSR does not claim:
+- that consciousness invents truth
+- that reality is subjective fantasy
+- that the self is autonomous or self-caused

 Every element is interpreted **only by the role it performs in the sequence**.

+> MSR compliments the traditional reading, and supports deep study and learning.
+It cannot propose to be any kind of alternative to the inerrent Holy Bible.
+> Recommended practice is to first read the actual Bible chapter, and then read the MSR to help internalize the message.
+> MSR and other studies can engage the intellectual part of the reader, always hold in mind the presence.
 ---

 ## Core MSR Principle for Genesis 01